jvns/rbspy-docs/content/using-rbspy.md

 Not yet.
 Any calls into C will be reported as "unknown C function".

+## I love rbspy!
+How can I thank you?

+It really helps if you add a comment to our [list of testimonials on GitHub](https://github.com/rbspy/rbspy/issues/62) saying how rbspy helped you!

 ## Is there a similar project for Python?

 Yes! [pyflame](https://github.com/uber/pyflame) by [Evan Klitzke](https://eklitzke.org/) does